Amy Schumer Is ‘F*cking Depressed’ Over Roe v. Wade

 On Wednesday night, following a Closer Look segment exploring conservatives’ decades-long mission to destroy women’s reproductive rights and bodily autonomy by overturning Roe v.
-Wade, the landmark Supreme Court decision granting women the freedom to choose whether or not to have an abortion sans government interference, Seth Meyers welcomed comedian Amy Schumer onto his Late Night show.
+Wade, the landmark Supreme Court decision granting women the freedom to choose whether to have an abortion without government interference, Seth Meyers welcomed comedian Amy Schumer onto his Late Night show.

 When Meyers asked Schumer how she was doing, the comedian and actress didn’t mince words.